top of page

 4. Install and Maintain Smoke Alarms

-• Water: At least one gallon of water per person, per day, for at least three days.
+• Water (1 gallon per person, per day, for at least 3 days)

 Fire Insurance: Be Prepared for the Unexpected